weblate/ns8-samba/README.md

 and for data replication.
 If a DC cannot contact other DCs the provision procedure fails.

-If the existing network infrastructure does not provide the necessary IP routes, it is possible to use the cluster VPN to route IP traffic among DCs.
-For example this command enable the cluster VPN routes to join a second
-DC:

-    api-cli run set-routes --agent module/samba2 --data - <<EOF {
-        "realm": "ad.$(hostname -d)",
-        "ipaddress": "10.124.0.2",
-        "use_cluster_vpn": true
-    }
-    EOF
+For this reason the DC IP is reachable from other nodes of the cluster through the cluster VPN.

 ## Create user